-- 10.1.1 The management of the archaeological landscape should be in accordance with the Planning Policy Guidelines (PPG 15 and 16) which require that 'development plans should include policies for the protection, enhancement and preservation of sites of archaeological interest and of their settings'.
-The recommendations of LUAU are that management proposals should achieve the conservation of the archaeological resource and associated landscape and provide for its recording objectively, without any waste of resources. - 10.1.2 The present survey programme has established the formation of a significant archaeological landscape which incorporates all cultural and physical components.
-It is the recommendation of LUAU, that, wherever possible, the character and form of the landscape should be preserved along with the individual components of that landscape. - 10.1.3 The significance of Lyme Park is the extent to which the character of the former deer park has been retained despite the landscape design campaigns in the nineteenth and eighteenth centuries.
+- 11.1.1 The management of the archaeological landscape should be in accordance with the Planning Policy Guidelines (PPG 15 and 16) which require that 'development plans should include policies for the protection, enhancement and preservation of sites of archaeological interest and of their settings'.
+The recommendations of OA North are that management proposals should achieve the conservation of the archaeological resource and associated landscape and provide for its recording objectively, without any waste of resources. - 11.1.2 The present survey programme has established the formation of a significant archaeological landscape which incorporates all cultural and physical components.
+It is the recommendation of OA North, that, wherever possible, the character and form of the landscape should be preserved along with the individual components of that landscape. - 11.1.3 The significance of Lyme Park is the extent to which the character of the former deer park has been retained despite the landscape design campaigns in the nineteenth and eighteenth centuries.
 Future proposals for the 'improvement' of the park should anticipate the conservation of this open and wild character and should restrict any development that would affect it.
-This fundamental principal is largely incorporated within the proposals of the Banks Restoration Management Plan (1993). - 10.1.4 The scheduled status of the Lyme monuments needs to be subject to review.
+This fundamental principal is largely incorporated within the proposals of the Banks Restoration Management Plan (1993). - 11.1.4 The Round: the Round on the eastern approach road has been subject to modern planting, within the enclosure which has totally changed the character of the Round.
+Firstly it is no longer round, and secondly the planting is more akin to forestry than the apparently random original pattern.
+The planting is also in danger of damaging the original enclosure, and in particular the ditch is steadily filling.
+Also the remains of the road around the eastern side of the enclosure is now very boggy, and is being rapidly eroded by the Highland Cattle kept in the Park.
+Any future management plan of the area should seek to redress this. - Scheduled Status: the scheduled status of the Lyme monuments needs to be subject 11.1.5 to review.
 The only scheduled monuments within the park are a series of mounds within Knightslow on either side of Lime Avenue (NTSMR 52743-6), and their status reflects a demonstrably incorrect interpretation as prehistoric funerary mounds.
 As it is now evident that they were landscape features associated with the avenue it would be possible to de-schedule them.
-At the same time there are monuments within the park that may warrant enhanced legal protection, for example Stag House and its associated enclosure, which are potentially of an early date and may warrant scheduling.
+At the same time there are monuments within the park that may warrant enhanced legal protection, and it is possible to suggest that proposals for a Heritage Partnership Agreement (HPA) should be established for the whole of the park, including the Mansion (J Quartermaine pers comm).
+These proposals are being muted by English Heritage and have yet to be enacted by Parliament, but would have the advantage of providing for differential protection for the varied elements within the park.
+These agreements are appropriate for the long term management of Heritage Assets where the owner (in this case The National Trust) have a strong commitment to the future of the sites.
+They are also appropriate for complex sites, such as ones including a landscaped park, garden and house.
+They are appropriate for sites which have conflicting environmental needs, and careful management is needed to ensure that no assets are compromised because of the management needs of others.
+However, the enactment of such a scheme may be many years off and will not provide a short term solution to the management of the park.

-10.2 VEGETATION MANAGEMENT
+11.2 VEGETATION MANAGEMENT